RESEARCH STARTER

 Summary

-Music technology is the application of computer software, electronic instruments, and other sound-manipulation equipment in the composition, performance, and recording of music.
+Music technology is the application of computer software, electronic instruments, and other sound manipulation equipment in music composition, performance, and recording.
 The boundaries of personal expression through music are expanding with computer-instrument hybrids, such as those based on the piano and the guitar.
 Software facilitates the composition of scores with automatic notation and immediate playback features.
 Technology also allows the precise reproduction and efficient storage of music as well as advanced editing, mixing, and mastering capabilities.
-It even makes music more accessible, such as the creation of ring tones for cellular phones and electronic music effects for video games.
+It even makes music more accessible, such as creating ringtones for cellular phones and electronic music effects for video games.

 Definition and Basic Principles

-Music technology is the integration of personal expression through instrumental and vocal music and cutting-edge applied science that enhances rather than replaces traditional music theory, composition techniques, and philosophy.
+Music technology integrates personal expression through instrumental and vocal music and cutting-edge applied science that enhances rather than replaces traditional music theory, composition techniques, and philosophy.
 It also facilitates the invention of novel instrumental and choral sounds and styles of music.
-Music technology often incorporates mathematical underpinnings to create synergy in composition and performance among electronic instruments, such as synthesizers, sequencers, and samplers, and classic instruments.
-Musicians now have access to technical equipment that enables them to make stronger harmonic decisions and more fully manifest their artistic visions.
+Music technology often incorporates mathematical underpinnings to create synergy in composition and performance among electronic instruments, such as synthesizers, sequencers, samplers, and classic instruments.
+Musicians can now access technical equipment to make more robust harmonic decisions and fully manifest their artistic visions.

 Music technology is often confused with sound technology.
-Sound technology involves the reproduction of sounds with adjustments for volume and clarity, and is applied in the development of hearing aids and acoustic halls.
-Music technology may also sometimes be differentiated from the closely related audio engineering, or recording engineering, which is concerned with the capturing, editing, and storing of music or other audio files.
+Sound technology reproduces sounds with adjustments for volume and clarity and is used in developing hearing aids and acoustic halls.
+Music technology should also be differentiated from audio engineering, or recording engineering, which is concerned with the capturing, editing, and storing of music or other audio files.
 Music technology takes into account aesthetic composition and innovative performance, as well as reproduction with fidelity.

 Background and History